ramindehghanpoor/CLI/README.md

     Boolean, Show available protein family names

-* `-n1`

-    First family's name

-* `-n2`
+* `-fn`, `-n1`, `-n2`

-    Second family's name

-* `-nl1`

-    [optional] The file name of the first new latent space.
-Provide a new protein family latent space to compare it with one of the existing protein families or with the second new latent space.
-The file should contain 30 floats, each float in a separate line.
+    Protein family's name.
+Provide an existing protein family's name to compare it with one of the other existing protein families or a new latent space.

-* `-nl2`
+* `-ls`, `-nl1`, `-nl2`

-    [optional] The file name of the second new latent space.
-Provide a new protein family latent space to compare it with one of the existing protein families or with the first new latent space.
+    The file name of a new latent space.
+Provide a new protein family latent space to compare it with one of the existing protein families or with the other new latent space.
 The file should contain 30 floats, each float in a separate line.

 * `-m`